walter2/twitter_style_api/README.md

 This project implements a command line API and mimics the basic workings of a platorm like twitter.
 It is written in Python 3.4 and is to be run in the terminal.

-Currently it is possible to register, display registered users and to login and -out users.
+Currently it is possible to register new users and to log them in and out from the terminal session.
+When a user is logged in he can post status updates.
+Only one user can be logged on through the terminal session.

 Usage